orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

-    "VirtualAddressing": true,                // optional: see the section related to MinIO "StorageEncryption" : {},                 // optional: see the section related to encryption "HybridMode": "Disabled",                 // optional: see the section related to Hybrid storage "UseTransferMode": true                   // optional: see below (available from version 2.3.0) }
+    "VirtualAddressing": true,                // optional: see the section related to MinIO "StorageEncryption" : {},                 // optional: see the section related to encryption "HybridMode": "Disabled",                 // optional: see the section related to Hybrid storage "UseTransferManager": false               // optional: see below (available from version 2.3.0) }

 The **EndPoint** configuration is used when accessing an S3 compatible cloud provider.
 I.e. here is a configuration to store data on Scaleway::